LSXPrime/soundflow-docs/src/content/docs/api-reference.md

 **Properties:**

 * `IsDisposed`: Indicates whether the decoder has been disposed.
-* `Length`: The total length of the decoded audio data in samples.
+* `Length`: The total length of the decoded audio data in samples. *Note: Can be updated after initial checks if the stream length was not immediately available.*
 * `SampleFormat`: The sample format of the decoded audio data.

 **Events:**